Understanding hepatitis C

-HCV is diagnosed through blood tests.
-Diagnosing typically starts with an antibody test.
-HCV antibodies can typically be detected in six to 10 weeks after you have contracted the virus.
-Approximately 15 to 25 percent of people can clear the virus from their bodies within six months of exposure.
+Hepatitis C is diagnosed through blood tests.
+Your doctor will typically use an antibody test first.
+Hepatitis C antibodies can typically be detected in 6 to 10 weeks after you’ve contracted the virus.
+According to Hep, 15 to 25 percent of people can clear the virus from their bodies within six months of exposure.

-Viral load testing may be done to see if the virus has spread into your bloodstream.
+Viral load testing may be done to see if the virus is still in your bloodstream.
 If the virus hasn’t cleared up on its own, a viral load test can help determine the level of treatment needed.

 No matter your fibrosis score, it’s best to talk to your doctor about hepatitis C treatment options.